 34.1.5.1 Generally

 After the Market Close of the RTM, after the CAISO has validated the Bids pursuant to Section 30.7 and Section 34.1.4, and prior to conducting any other RTM processes, the CAISO conducts a MPM process.
 The results are used in the RTM optimization processes.
-Bids on behalf of Demand Response Resources, Participating Load, and Non-Generator Resources are considered in the MPM process but are not subject to Bid mitigation.
+Bids on behalf of Demand Response Resources and Participating Load are considered in the MPM process but are not subject to Bid mitigation.
 Bids from resources comprised of multiple technologies that include Non-Generator Resources will remain to be subject to all applicable market power mitigation under the CAISO Tariff, including Local Market Power Mitigation.

 …